Gabe’s 2018 Five 5’s: Podcasts

 5. Radiolab: Three part trilogy on our southern border

+In one of the most introspective melancholy podcasts of the year had to be this three part trilogy.
 The first part of the trilogy sets the scene with Sonoran Desert archeologist Jason Deleon as he’s working on the Undocumented Migration Project.
-Death tolls from migration in this area have risen from 5-10/year up into the hundreds since the mid-90’s and it’s his job to make details of the scene and gather information about his findings in the desert environment.
-The rest of this section covers Torrilla Curtain/ Bowie high school in El Paso, Texas and how the teenagers at the school were mistreated by border patrol.
-As a result, they fought back by using the letter of the law and evoking their fifth amendment’s rights.
+Death tolls in this from migration has risen from five to ten a year to in the hundreds since the mid 90’s and it’s his job to make details of the scene and gather information about his findings in the desert environment.

-In the third act, a story is told about a woman that the archeologists found lying dead in the Sonoran Desert.
-This was one of the best stories I had heard this year and narrated beautifully by Latif Nasser.
+In the third act, a story is told about a woman that the archeologists found lying dead in the Sonoran desert and her and many others trip across the border.
+This was one of the best stories I had heard this year and narrated beautifully by Latif Nasser

 Honorable mentions: New Yorker Fiction Podcast: Otessa Moshfegh reads Sheila Heti, On the Continent: Spain lose Lopetegui-Belgium get warmed up-Saudi Arabia look for a win, This American Life: Impossible Dream